 As we only observed low relative abundance of Bifidobacterium in our control neonatal animals this may suggest that induction of responses may be linked to the introduction of a new microbiota member (i.e., B. breve UCC2003), therefore results should be carefully interpreted.
 However, we did not observe associated global transcriptional inflammatory immune changes that would be expected if this was the case, but rather global changes in barrier function transcripts and pathways.
 Furthermore, Bifidobacterium has previously been isolated from C57BL/6 mice (including from our mouse colony), and therefore appears to be a resident rodent gut microbiota member, although it is found at varying abundances in different animal units and suppliers (Grimm et al., 2015; Hughes et al., 2020).
 Indeed, one particular study has shown that high levels of resident Bifidobacterium in mice directly correlated with improved immune responses to cancer immunotherapies (Sivan et al., 2015).
-In addition, we did not explore if B. breve UCC2003 is potentially driving more nuanced microbe-microbe interactions, and that, indirectly, these may also be stimulating IEC responses.
-Therefore, further studies probing these aspects in more detail, and comparing other Bifidobacterium in Bifidobacterium for the strains, to compare and contrast responses, would be of interest.
+In addition, we did not explore if B. breve UCC2003 is potentially driving more nuanced microbe-microbe interactions, and that, indirectly, these may also be stimulating IEC esponses.
+Therefore, further studies probing these aspects in more detail, and comparing other Bifidobacterium strains, to compare and contrast responses, would be of interest.

 B. breve UCC2003 is a model strain that was previously isolated from the stool of a breast-fed infant (National Collection of Industrial Food and Marine Bacteria, 2020, Sheehan et al., 2007).
 Although a humanassociated strain, it has not been used in clinical studies, so directly extrapolating to human-specific settings should be cautiously considered.
-Further large-scale clinical studies would be required to confirm any positive strain-level impacts; however, in-depth analysis of, e.g., small IECs would be unethical in a healthy infant cohort, which emphasizes the importance of preclinical models.
+Further large-scale clinical studies would be required to confirm any positive strain-level impacts; however, in-depth analysis of, e.g., small IECs would be unethical in a healthy infant cohort, which emphasizes the importance of preclinical models

-Previous studies have shown that this strain can efficiently colonize (long term) the mouse gastrointestinal tract; however, we could not confirm this in our short-term, daily supplementation study (Cronin et al., 2008, O'Connell Motherway et al., 2011).
-Therefore the IEC responses observed may occur as a result of transient interactions with B. breve UCC2003 as it passes through the small intestine.
-Nevertheless, although at lower levels (~10 CFU/g), we did observe viable B. breve UCC2003 in the small intestine, linking to our subsequent observations of significant impacts on the IEC transcriptome from this intestinal region.
+Previous studies have shown that this strain can efficiently colonize (long term) the mouse gastrointestinal tract; however, we could not confirm this in our short-term, daily supplementation study (Cronin et al., 2008, way et al., 2011).
+Therefore the IEC responses observed may occur as a result of transient $interactions \ with \ \textit{B. breve} \ \text{UCC2003} \ \text{as it passes through the small intestine}. \ Nevertheless, although \ \text{at lower through the small intestine}. \ Nevertheless, although \ \text{at lower through the small intestine}. \ Nevertheless, although \ \text{at lower through the small intestine}.$ levels (~105 CFU/g), we did observe viable B. breve UCC2003 in the small intestine, linking to our subsequent observations of significant impacts on the IEC transcriptome from this intestinal region